-Note: You may need to restart your computer to reactivate your wireless interface.
+Note: You may need to restart your computer to reactivate your wireless LAN connection.

 Selecting Wireless Network Settings Manually

 Before you can project from your wireless network, you must select the network settings for the projector using its menu system.